Skip to main content

 17 mentions Positive Neutral Negative

-The monetization model of the game is heavily criticized for its excessive reliance on microtransactions, which many players feel are exploitative and designed to push users into making in-game purchases to progress.
-While the game is free to play, the limited energy system and high costs of microtransactions create a frustrating experience that detracts from enjoyment, leading to perceptions of it being a cash grab.
-Overall, players recommend caution, suggesting that the game could be more appealing with a more balanced approach to monetization.
+The monetization model of the game is heavily criticized for its excessive reliance on microtransactions, which many players feel are overpriced and designed to push users into making in-game purchases to progress.
+While the game is free to play, the limited energy system and the need to repeatedly grind through levels without spending money lead to a frustrating experience that feels like a cash grab.
+Overall, players recommend avoiding this game in favor of alternatives that offer a fairer pricing structure and less aggressive monetization tactics.

 • “This is not a bad game, it's quite addictive and it's free... the catch is the limited energy and the excessive microtransactions to try and get you to continue playing.”